• Skip to main content

 Wikimedia Commons

 Delacroix is considered one of the greatest romantic painters of French Romanticism.
 He was the Bernini or Michelangelo of that era.
+The painting is an allegory of the 1830 revolution.

 Map_Liberty-Leading-The-People_Louvre_The-Tour-Guy

-In a letter to his nephew he wrote about,” dodging bullets the same as the heroes, deposing the enemy.”
-In another letter to his brother he wrote, ” “I have undertaken a modern subject, a barricade, and although I may not have fought for my country, at least I shall have painted for her.
-It has restored my good spirits”
+In a letter to his nephew, he wrote about “dodging bullets the same as the heroes, deposing the enemy.”
+In another letter to his brother, he wrote, “I have undertaken a modern subject, a barricade, and although I may not have fought for my country, at least I shall have painted for her.
+It has restored my good spirits.”

 Location: Salon of 1831